Heyabird/heya-notes/Database/SQL.md

 - SUM and GROUP BY example:
 ![[Screen Shot 2021-01-24 at 3.33.46 PM.png]]
 <hr>
+- MIN, MAX
+- HAVING = WHERE for aggregates

 ## Wild Card
 = a way of defining different patterns to match data to